projectara/greybus-spec/source/intf_info.rst

 ..
 XXX cross-reference these with the below protocols.

-   (It's probably worth allocating all of the protocols we ever plan on implementing once, adding protocol version operations for each of them, and numbering them with substitution definitions.)
+   (It's probably worth allocating all of the protocols we ever plan on implementing once, and numbering them with substitution definitions.)

 .. figtable::
     :nofig: